amalms23/MATLAB_EASY_REF/README.md

 # MATLAB_EASY_REF
 some most used matlab functions for my personal reference.
 Others also may use:))

+Read through - you will find the details of all the files in this repo.

 # Finding Asymptotes of x vs. P

 This code uses MATLAB's Symbolic Math Toolbox to analytically find the vertical and horizontal asymptotes of the relationship between variables *x* and *P*, defined by the equation: x = ε * P / (2kL - P)